 But it’s even more uncool to be told this and then screw it up.

-Whether you received a dinner party invitation because nobody can resist your good stories, because you crack good jokes, or because there was nobody else to invite, who cares!
+Whether you received a dinner party invitation because nobody can resist your exceptional storytelling, because you crack good jokes, or because there was nobody else to invite, who cares!
 You scored an invite.
-What’s important is how you act and to be considerate, which starts with how you show up at the beginning of the night.
+What’s important is being a considerate guest, which starts with how you show up at the beginning of the night.

-Step 1: Assess Your Relationship With the Host
+Step 1: Determine Your Relationship With the Host

 Is the host a close friend or family?